wu0407/cilium/Documentation/operations/upgrade.rst

 * ``nodes-gc-interval``: This option was marked as deprecated and has no effect in 1.11.
 Cilium Node Garbage collector is added back in 1.12 (but for k8s GC instead of kvstore), so this flag is moved out of deprecated list.
+* ``k8s-api-server-urls``: This option specifies a list of URLs for Kubernetes API server instances.
+The client will be configured to connect to one of these servers.
+  A new backend server is selected for client connections if the heartbeat check fails.

 Removed Options
 ~~~~~~~~~~~~~~~